google/CFU-Playground/docs/source/index.rst

 make it easy to:

 * Run ML models

 * Benchmark and profile performance

 * Make incremental improvements

+  * In software by modifying source code

+  * In gateware with a Custom Function Unit (CFU)

 * Measure the results of changes

 ML acceleration on microcontroller-class hardware is a new area, and one that, due